jumairamiller/Series2Vec/README.md

             pip install -r requirements.txt

-NOTE: some dependencies are specific to ubuntu and therefore are commented out within requirements.txt and need to be manually installed using apt-get or apt
+NOTE: some dependencies are specific to ubuntu and therefore are commented out within requirements.txt and need to be manually installed using `sudo apt install` or `sudo apt-get`

 ## Run